JackKelly/lets_make_it_super_easy_to_use_weather_forecast_data/README.md

 # Details

-## Analysis tool for comparing NWPs against each other, and against ground truth
+## Tool for comparing NWPs against each other, and against ground truth
 Where would `hypergrib` run?
 Perhaps _in_ the browser, using `wasm`?! (but [tokio's `rt-multi-thread` feature doesn't work on `wasm`](https://docs.rs/tokio_wasi/latest/tokio/#wasm-support), which might be a deal-breaker.)
 Or perhaps run a web service in the cloud, close to the data, across multiple machines.
 And [expose a standards compliant API like Environmental Data Retrieval](https://github.com/JackKelly/hypergrib/issues/19) for the front-end?

+Perhaps include tools to look at correlation between NWPs and actual measurements, including actual measurements from the energy system (like wind power production or solar power generation).

 ## Caching GRIB data so you still get high performance for read patterns which don't fit with GRIB's data layout
 What if users want to read long timeseries for a small number of geographical points (a "churro-shaped" array)?
 No amount of `hypergrib` trickery will get round the physical constraint that each GRIB message is a 2D array representing a horizontal plane.